ELC/todo-list-app/README.md

-# todo-list-app
+# hello-angular
-Angular classic example of a todo list app
+First app with Angular 2+